Sun Bo graduated from Catholic University of Korea and earned her MA from Catholic University of Korea and MSMFT from Fuller Theological Seminary.

 - Student Counseling Center and Child Developmental Counseling Center of Osan University (Osan, Korea)

-Sun Bo has been providing psychotherapy at The MindCare Institute of Korea in Seoul, South Korea since she moved back to Korea in 2016, and providing training and psychotherapy as an EAP (Employee Assistance Programs) Korean provider at Workplace Options in Raleigh, North Carolina since 2018.
+Sun Bo has been providing psychotherapy at The MindCare Institute of Korea in Seoul since she moved back to South Korea in 2016, and providing training and psychotherapy as an EAP (Employee Assistance Programs) Korean provider at Workplace Options in Raleigh, North Carolina since 2018.

 Psychotherapy’s ultimate goal is to help clients help themselves grow in a secure, safe, and confidential environment.
-I provide a supportive and caring environment in order for clients to be understood by the therapist as they want.
-I think my therapy style is open but engaging in order to make each session meaningful as possible.
+I therefore provide a supportive and caring environment in order for my clients to be understood.
+My therapy style is open yet engaging, to make each session as meaningful as possible.

-I approach therapy as a collaborative process between the client and the therapist in that the therapeutic relationship is a very significant aspect of successful psychotherapy.
-My approach to therapy is customized to each client, utilizing interventions that are known to be effective in order to not only appropriately intervene but also deeply understand the client.
-I could say it is an integrative approach which is shaped by my education, training, clinical experience, and experiences over several decades of my life.
+I approach therapy as a collaborative process between the client and the therapist, and that a positive therapeutic relationship is a core aspect of successful psychotherapy.
+My approach to therapy is customized to each client, utilizing interventions that are known to be effective in order to not only appropriately intervene but to also deeply understand the client.
+My approach is thus integrative in nature, shaped by my education, training, clinical experience, and personal insights achieved over the past several decades of my life.

-Cognitive Behavioral Therapy is my primary theoretical orientation as structured approach for individuals to decrease or remove their symptoms related to depression or anxiety.
-I help clients recognize a relationship between thoughts, feelings, and behavior and understand how thought distortions and beliefs play a role of in creating emotional and behavioral disturbance.
-Clients can learn to identify and challenge their thinking patterns.
+Cognitive Behavioral Therapy is my primary theoretical orientation for adults, which is a structured approach to help individuals decrease or eliminate their symptoms related to depression or anxiety.
+I help clients recognize the relationships between their thoughts, feelings, and behaviors and understand how thought distortions and beliefs play a role in creating emotional and behavioral disturbance.
+Clients thus learn to identify and challenge their thinking patterns to change their experiences.

 Child-Centered Play Therapy is my primary theoretical orientation for children.
-I am trained in Play Therapy and believe that the therapeutic power of play is effective to help children prevent or resolve psychological difficulties and achieve optimal growth and development.
+I am trained in Play Therapy and I believe in the therapeutic power of play to effectively help children prevent and resolve their psychological issues and achieve their optimal growth and development.

-Emotionally-Focused Therapy helps couples to explore how their individual backgrounds, beliefs, thoughts, and behaviors may be impacting their relationship in both positive and negative ways.
-I help partners look within at how they construct their emotional experience of relatedness and between at how they engage each other in order to reprocess emotional responses, create new kinds of interactions, and foster secure bonding between them.
+Emotionally-Focused Therapy is an approach I use with couples to help them explore how their individual backgrounds, beliefs, thoughts, and behaviors may be impacting their relationship in both positive and negative ways.
+I help partners look within at how they construct their emotional experiences of relatedness and at how they engage each other to help them reprocess emotional responses, create new interactions, and foster secure bonding between them.

 Family therapy is based on Family Systems Theory, in which the family is viewed as a living organism rather than just the sum of its individual members.
 I help family members improve communication, solve family problems, understand and handle special family situations, and create a better functioning home environment.